ory/docs/docs/hydra/advanced.md

 is allowed to make CORS request to `/oauth2/token` from origin `https://foo-bar.com/` even if that origin is not listed in `public.cors.allowed_origins`.

+## Cookies

+By default, cookies sent by the Hydra Public endpoints are set without explicitly specifying a SameSite mode.
+If you wish for these cookies to be set with a mode you can use the `serve.cookies.same_site_mode` setting.
+Possible values are `Strict`, `Lax` or `None`.

+If you wish to embed requests to hydra on a third party site (for example an iframe that periodically polls to check session status) you will need to set the mode to `None`.